 Pit Bulls are also extremely devoted to, and protective of, those they hold dear.
 In Garrison’s case, she’s devoted to the Vendors she refers to as her “Vending Family.”

-Being a full time Vendor in an open air market is a much more challenging form of work than most people are aware of and Garrison bristles when someone makes the assumption that she or her Vendors at the Fresh Markets she runs are hobbyists.
+Being a full time Vendor in an open air market is a much more challenging form of work than most people are aware of and Garrison bristles when someone makes the assumption that she or her Vendors at the open air and farmer’s Markets she runs are hobbyists.
 “Our vendors are some of the hardest working folks you’ll find in this—or any– industry.
 For most of us, this is a ‘full time and then some’ occupation.
 We’re either busy creating our products, expanding our product lines, promoting our businesses, or going to market.
-This isn’t a simple pastime for us, it’s a livelihood.”
+This isn’t a simple pastime for us, it’s a livelihood.
+There are vendors that have been at this work for decades.”

-As the Market Operations Manager (aka “MOM”), Garrison receives hundreds of emails and phone calls each week from prospective vendors.
+As the Market Operations Manager (aka “M.O.M.”), Garrison receives hundreds of emails and phone calls each week from prospective vendors.
 “Not everyone has what it takes to be a vendor.
 I really want everyone to succeed, especially as entrepreneurs and yet it is imperative to maintain certain boundaries with respect to our Markets.
 We’re not resale Markets, we do not promote retail and all of our vendors are hands-on owners and operators.
+We sponsor many local causes and we support our uniformed officers.
+And yes, we have zero tolerance when it comes to people taking a political or religious stance.
+We’re all family!
 Does it upset some people when I won’t allow them into the Market as vendors?
-Yes.
+Yes, absolutely.
 I’ve even overheard people discussing how “scary” talking to me about becoming a vendor–or building their vending business– can be.
 The fact remains that the Market is a business and we, as vendors, are small businesses within this larger model.
-Even crocheting wire jewelry at Market, like Heidi of Dancing Buffalo does, requires work.
-Her designs are beautiful, inspired and unique and take copious amounts of time.
-I’ve heard customers comment on “How nice it must be to sit and crochet at work!” as they visit Heidi at her booth.
-The point is that what Heidi does is still work for Heidi.
-Outside of the Market, Heidi is a ballerina.
-And this lovely ballerina comes to market with hundreds of pounds of gear that has to be to set up before she can sit there and work.”
+And we work diligently to maintain a healthy family-friendly environment.”

 The Beach Markets are also very exclusionary Markets in some respects.
 While some markets may encourage overlapping product lines, Garrison won’t allow it.
 “I have 28 applicants, right now, for example, who want to sell jams and jellies at the Mid-Week Madeira Beach Open Air Market.
-My jam maker, Kat Klingerman of Sophie Ann’s Jams, however, hand-makes extraordinary jams, jellies and chutneys.
-Why would I want to detract from her business by allowing other people in that sell what she sells?” says Garrison.
+My jam maker, Bryan Krewes of Key West Key Limes however, hand-makes extraordinary products.
+Why would we want to detract from his business by allowing other people in that sell what he sells?” says Garrison.